Loading...

 Some breaking changes have been made.
 The amount of migration required will depend on how much your project uses more advanced functionality.
 Basic apps are unlikely to require migration.

-You can add lines to maps by making them out of individual coordinates using PolylineLayer
+You can add lines formed from coordinates to maps using PolylineLayer

 and Polyline